 “Technologies such as our Eco-Launch solenoid valve enable our customers to implement stop/start systems that can improve fuel economy by three to 10 percent, depending on driving patterns.
 Our leading technologies enable vehicles to take advantage of these systems with smoother shifts and launches,” said BorgWarner President/CEO James R. Verrier.
-“We are pleased to support the local economy with expanded operations in Water Valley and appreciate the cooperation we’ve received from the state and the Mississippi Development Authority
+“We are pleased to support the local economy with expanded operations in Water Valley and appreciate the cooperation we’ve received from the state and the Mississippi Development Authority.”

-.
+MDA provided assistance in support of the project for building construction and workforce training.
 “BorgWarner serves as an excellent example to companies around the world that great things are happening in Mississippi.
 MDA is proud to have provided assistance for each of the company’s expansions during the past five years,” said MDA Executive Director Brent Christensen.
 “We thank our partners at the Tennessee Valley Authority and Yalobusha County for working to make this latest expansion possible.”